 - Open Your Windows a Little: Sure, this is as easy a solution as you’ll find – and it may add a bit to your heating costs – but it is by far the cheapest method for dealing with moisture levels in your home.
 Let a little fresh air in!

-- Adjust Your Window Accessories: Curtains, blinds, and valances shouldn’t be too close to your windows.
-They must not impede the flow of air over the surface of the window.
+- Adjust Your Window Accessories: Curtains, blinds, and valances shouldn’t be too close to your windows, because they can impede natural airflow over the window’s surface.
 Any restriction of the air circulation will reduce the condensation resistance and increase sweating on the window’s surface.
 Make sure to leave your window coverings in the “open” position when you’re not using them.

 - Move Your Heat Sources: During heating season, even energy-efficient windows will lose more heat through them than the heat lost through any wall.
 This is why windows with a heat source below them are less likely to sweat.
 Consider relocating any portable heating sources in your home to help prevent condensation.

 - Controlling Relative Humidity: Many living habits create humidity inside your home – like showers and baths, cooking, laundry, even houseplants!
 If the moisture in your home isn’t controlled, it can become excessive, especially during the winter months.
 This creates the potential for damaging condensation.
-Dehumidifiers and exhaust fans work wonderfully to help control the humidity levels throughout your home.
+An easy solution to control humidity in your home?
+Dehumidifiers and exhaust fans work wonderfully to help maintain the humidity levels throughout your home.

-Keep condensation in your home at bay and prolong the life of your windows!
+Controlling the condensation in your home will help prolong the life of your windows!